Black people: Arab world

+In the medieval Arab world, the ethnic designation of "Black" encompassed not only Zanj, or Africans, but also communities like Zutt, Sindis and Indians from the Indian subcontinent.
 Historians estimate that between the advent of Islam in 650 CE and the abolition of slavery in the Arabian Peninsula in the mid-20th century, 10 to 18 million black Africans (known as the Zanj) were enslaved by east African slave traders and transported to the Arabian Peninsula and neighboring countries.
 This number far exceeded the number of slaves who were taken to the Americas.
+Slavery in Saudi Arabia and slavery in Yemen was abolished in 1962, slavery in Dubai in 1963, and slavery in Oman in 1970.

 Several factors affected the visibility of descendants of this diaspora in 21st-century Arab societies: The traders shipped more female slaves than males, as there was a demand for them to serve as concubines in harems in the Arabian Peninsula and neighboring countries.
 Male slaves were castrated in order to serve as harem guards.
 The death toll of black African slaves from forced labor was high.
 The mixed-race children of female slaves and Arab owners were assimilated into the Arab owners' families under the patrilineal kinship system.
 As a result, few distinctive Afro-Arab communities have survived in the Arabian Peninsula and neighboring countries.

 Distinctive and self-identified black communities have been reported in countries such as Iraq, with a reported 1.2 million black people (Afro-Iraqis), and they attest to a history of discrimination.
 These descendants of the Zanj have sought minority status from the government, which would reserve some seats in Parliament for representatives of their population.
 According to Alamin M. Mazrui et al., generally in the Arabian Peninsula and neighboring countries, most of these communities identify as both black and Arab.